 This is the last lecture of the Conference but NOT the last post.
 Stay tuned to the next post, an entertaining INDEX to every lecture in the Conference.
-The final post will be the super opinionated "download from my brain" designed to summarize some of the issues rasied during the Conference.
+The final post will be the super opinionated "download from my brain" designed to summarize some of the issues raised during the Conference.

 ADDITIONAL RESOURCES: The description for Sonya Clark's panel discussion published online and in the Conference brochure was very poetic.
 I really liked it, but ultimately the program was not even remotely connected.
 I have included this paragraph for your review below.
 It is worth reading.

 "Craft is the subject of our conference.
 As its creators, collectors, critics, students, and historians, craft is also the object of our affection and attention.
 But, as we all know, craft is also an action.
-But craft is not only a series of finely honed skills; the field itself is a work in progress with deep roots and ever expanding branches.
-Craft is evolving, transforming and growing.
+But craft is not only a series of finely honed skills; the field itself is a work in progress with deep roots and ever-expanding branches.
+Craft is evolving, transforming, and growing.
 Craft is a verb.
 A deep understanding of craft’s evolution necessarily involves everyone’s input.
-Throughout the conference a team of artists and volunteers will gather participants’ insights on craft as a subject, verb and object.
-In this closing session Sonya Clark will compile and present this information.
+Throughout the conference, a team of artists and volunteers will gather participants’ insights on craft as a subject, verb, and object.
+In this closing session, Sonya Clark will compile and present this information.
 Together, our collective wisdom will shed light on the directions and definitions of craft."

 This post was updated on January 3, 2022, to provide current links.